Over 223 million adults in the United States have experienced some type of traumatic event in their lifetime.

 Trauma is a singular or repeated incident that has negatively impacted a person’s life and caused significant long-term damage that hinders the person’s ability to move on.
 They often involve experiencing or witnessing a life-threatening event.
 They usually take a toll on a person’s mental health and can affect their relationships, work, and overall quality of life.
 Without professional help like with our Palm Beach mental health treatment with trauma therapy that focuses on how to deal with these traumatic events, many people will struggle to ever see improvement.

 Different Types of Trauma

-Popular examples of significant traumatic events include:
+Common examples of significant traumatic events that often require trauma treatment of some kind include:

 - Robbery or mugging

 - Abduction and kidnapping

 - Loss of a loved ones or several loved ones

 If a person experiences one or more of these traumatic events, they may begin to exhibit symptoms associated with trauma including:

 - Avoidance of people and/or environments related to the traumatic event(s)